Your odds are 51/49 that you'll come out ahead.

 You laugh.
 It happens!

-Cooking my food is safe, until I singe my eyebrows when opening the oven or start a grease fire.
+Cooking my food is safe, until I singe my eyebrows when opening the oven or chop off a fingertip while dicing onions or start a grease fire.

 Eating food is safe, right?
 Wrong.
 You could easily choke on anything you are eating, given the right circumstances.